dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 on whether or not to reque and resurrect the thread(s).

-With this updated architecture in place, the arguments that need to be passed to the resurrection_gateway function have completely changed.
+With this updated architecture in place, the arguments that need to be passed to the resurrection_gatekeeper function have completely changed.
 The `registry_entry` argument in the resurrection gatekeeper function was part of the **old design**, where resurrection decisions were made inline during thread execution, using live `process_registry` entries.
 That approach worked when resurrection tagging and decision-making were embedded inside `install_tomcat`, but it’s now **deprecated**.
 The